About Us

 At Whiteroom, our number one priority is your safety, which is why all customers guided outside the resort boundaries must personally carry appropriate avalanche safety equipment.

-All our guides are certified in avalanche safety management and first aid, plus with mountain guiding accreditations or ski patrol background, you can be assured you are in safe hands.
+All of our guides are certified in avalanche safety management and first aid, plus with mountain guiding accreditations or ski patrol background, you can be assured you are in safe hands.

 Whiteroom guides receive ongoing training in first aid, backcountry travel and avalanche safety with their respective country’s mountain safety associations & through our in-house training programs.

-Daily guide meetings are held in each area to analyse the days’ weather, snowpack and prevailing conditions.
-Combined with our seasons’ knowledge bank we make the best decisions to ensure you ski or ride the best lines & maximise your experience.
+Daily guide meetings are held in each area to analyse the day’s weather, snowpack and prevailing conditions.
+Combined with our season’s knowledge bank we make the best decisions to ensure you ski or ride the best lines & maximise your experience.

 POWDER, CULTURE, ADVENTURE!